AndySAnker/ML-MotEx/README.md

 andy@chem.ku.dk

 ### Acknowledgments
-Our code is developed based on the the following publications:
+Our code is developed based on the following publications:
 ```
 @article{LindahlChristiansen:kc5101,
    title = "{Structure analysis of supported disordered molybdenum oxides using pair distribution function analysis and automated cluster modelling}",